PhD General Exam

 The student first submits a proposal to MAS graduate committee (MASCOM).
 The proposal should include:

-●A short (roughly one-page) overview of the overall theme of the General Exam, including short descriptions of the three areas and how they relate to the overall theme.
+●A short (300-500 word) overview of the overall theme of the General Exam, including short descriptions of the three areas and how they relate to the overall theme.
 Note that the General Exam is not a dissertation proposal, but rather a way for the student to explore and develop expertise in areas relevant for their future dissertation research

 ●A reading list for each of the three areas in the exam, compiled by the student in consultation with the committee member for each area.
 The reading list should focus on “classic” works from the field (not just recent conference papers).
 The reading list could be similar to a reading list from a graduate seminar course.